 Education and History:

 Over the years, though, my interest in the human mind and spirituality grew.
 So I went back to college and earned a Bachelor’s and a Master’s Degree in Psychology.
-During this time, I started NeuroSoup, which is now an internationally renowned drug harm reduction organization.
 I also wrote several books about my life and the lessons I learned from the use of psychedelic drugs.

 Want to know more details about my exhibition history, see a list of completed commissions, or learn more about my education?
 Read my CV.